thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/exploring_ga_data.md

 <img width="584" alt="ga_data_q3_output" src="https://github.com/thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/assets/145547282/dcf250b6-0d93-4f8f-a614-a5ce15631400">

-Revenue from the direct traffic source is among the highest.
+Revenue from the direct, google, dfa traffic sources are among the highest:

+* Direct traffic often includes loyal customers, who directly type the URL into their browser or use bookmarks to access the site &rarr; Have high conversion rates.
+* Given the widespread use of Google for web searches, it's common to see significant traffic and revenue from this source.
+* Advertising campaigns managed through DoubleClick for Advertisers are generating income for the company &rarr;Advertising efforts are driving sales or conversions.

 ---

-## 4. Average number of pageviews by purchaser type *(purchasers vs non-purchasers)* in June, July 2017.
+## 4. Average number of pageviews by purchaser type *(purchasers vs non-purchasers)* in June, July 2017

 **Steps:**